lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   The presence of W and its size (called M, in bits) is defined for each F/R mode and Rule ID.

-  Depending on the mode and profile, W may carry the full window number, or just the least significant bit or any other partial representation of the window number.
+  Depending on the mode and Profile, W may carry the full window number, or just the least significant bit or any other partial representation of the window number.

 * Message Integrity Check (MIC).
   This field is optional.
 If present, it only appears in the All-1 SCHC Fragments and in the All-1 ACK REQ.